-Scientists believe that at least 10 percent of the general population inherits one or more of the genes that create a predisposition to psoriasis.
+Scientists believe that at least 10 percent of people inherit one or more of the genes that could eventually lead to psoriasis.
 However, only 2 percent to 3 percent of the population develops the disease.
-Researchers believe that for a person to develop psoriasis, the individual must have a combination of the genes that cause psoriasis and be exposed to specific external factors known as "triggers".
-Read more about the science of psoriasis »
+Researchers believe that for a person to develop psoriasis, that person must have a combination of the genes that cause psoriasis and be exposed to specific external factors known as “triggers.”

 Psoriasis triggers are not universal.
 What may cause one person's psoriasis to become active, may not affect another.
 Established psoriasis triggers include:

 Stress can cause psoriasis to flare for the first time or aggravate existing psoriasis.
 Relaxation and stress reduction may help prevent stress from impacting psoriasis.

 Psoriasis can appear in areas of the skin that have been injured or traumatized.
 This is called the Koebner [KEB-ner] phenomenon.
 Vaccinations, sunburns and scratches can all trigger a Koebner response.
 The Koebner phenomenon can be treated if it is caught early enough.

 Certain medications are associated with triggering psoriasis, including:

 - Lithium: Used to treat manic depression and other psychiatric disorders.
 Lithium aggravates psoriasis in about half of those with psoriasis who take it.

 - Antimalarials: Plaquenil, Quinacrine, chloroquine and hydroxychloroquine may cause a flare of psoriasis, usually two to three weeks after the drug is taken.
 Hydroxychloroquine is the least likely to cause side effects.

 - Inderal: This high blood pressure medication worsens psoriasis in about 25 percent to 30 percent of patients with psoriasis who take it.
 It is not known if all high blood pressure (beta blocker) medications worsen psoriasis, but they may have that potential.